-- Broken Ace: He's extremely accomplished in several fields, both matters of sword and mind, but to say it has not helped his mental state any is putting it mildly.
+- Broken Ace: He is extremely accomplished in several fields, such as swordsmanship, strategy and politics, but to say it has not helped his mental state any is putting it mildly.

 - The Chessmaster: He's a talented manipulator of both events and people.
 Too bad for him Takasugi's way better at the game...

 - Evil Chancellor: His role is that of an advisor to the Shinsengumi, but he's actively plotting to become the leader himself.